ashpasa/tp/docs/DeveloperGuide.md

 ### Parser component

+`Parser.java` handles the parsing of user inputs by receiving the input string from the `Ui` component and triggering the corresponding `command`.
+This is done primarily by separating the user's input by its whitespaces, and checking each substring against a stored list of command words.

 ### Storage component

 `Storage.java` handles the storage of the study plan between uses of ClassCraft, by checking if a dedicated text file exists for saving the study plan.
 If a `studyPlan.txt` file exists in the `ClassCraftData` folder, the programme will attempt to parse the text file contents and reload the stored study plan.
 If there exists no such text file, or if the text file is incorrectly formatted, the programme instead creates a new text file.